-Author's Note: Interested readers who missed Vol. 2 - 8 of this series can click here, but Vol. 1 is here.
+Author's Note: Interested readers who missed previous volumes of this series can click here.
 Good news!
 Today begins what I call “a series within a series” — an occasional plan to invite VIPs to share their favorite Bible passages with Townhall readers.

 Fortunately, Mr. Hargrave agreed to participate.
 The format I suggested (and “road tested” below) was to select four passages — two from the Old Testament and two from the New — with a brief explanation about why that scripture is personally meaningful.

 Reader feedback is appreciated about this “series within a series” concept.
 Furthermore, I encourage suggesting names of VIPs to whom I should extend an invitation to participate.
 In this perilous time, it would be reassuring and consoling to know the scriptures our leaders are turning to for encouragement and perseverance.